LDeiva/Clustering-Players/README.md

 ![Robben vs Finalizers](https://github.com/user-attachments/assets/3927f8c3-6dd3-4c92-bd8d-bd98c0e11736)

-Robben's case is slightly different.
+Robben's case, defined as winger in classic roles definition, is slightly different.

 If Bonucci was an outlier attributable to a single cluster, Robben is an intracluster one, therefore straddling two clusters (In this case among Chance-Creator and Finalizers).